 The acute stress of having a family member deployed during wartime is not limited to spouses; children and other family members worry about the deployed member's health and well-being while also trying to pick up the slack of having a family member gone.
 An article published for presentation at the 2011 American Counseling Association Conference and Exposition says that spouses left home during deployment can develop stress-related mental health issues including "anxiety disorders, depressive disorders, and sleep disorders, to name a few."

 Furthermore, a study conducted by the King's Centre for Military Health Research at the Institute of Psychiatry, Psychology, & Neuroscience revealed that 7% of military partners met the criteria for clinical depression, compared to only 3% of the non-military population.
 The study went on to highlight that female partners of military personnel were twice as likely to engage in episodic binge drinking behavior as the general female population.
 These unhealthy coping mechanisms may be in part due to the stress that military partners feel during their partner's absence.

 Children of the Deployed

-For children - even very young children - having a deployed parent can be stressful enough to merit intervention from a mental health professional, says an article published in the American Journal of Orthopsychiatry.
+There are currently some 1.76 million children belonging to military families.
+For children, even those who are very young, having a deployed parent can be stressful enough to merit intervention from a mental health professional, says an article published in the American Journal of Orthopsychiatry.
 In fact, the article additionally asserts that a parent deploying to war may have lasting developmental impact on a young child, particularly if the child's trauma is not addressed and treated.

 Parents of the Deployed